Giardiasis: Nitric oxide production

 Nitric oxide does not kill the parasite, but it inhibits the growth of trophozoites as well as excystation and encystation.

 Innate immune system

 Lectin pathway of complement

-The lectin pathway of complement is activated by mannose-binding lectin (MBL) which binds to N-acetylglucosamine.
+The lectin pathway of complement is activated by mannose-binding lectin (MBL), which binds to N-acetylglucosamine.
 N-acetylglucosamine is a ligand for MBL and is present on the surface of Giardia.

 The classical pathway of complement

 The classical pathway of complement is activated by antibodies specific against Giardia.

 Adaptive immune system

 Antibodies

 Antibodies inhibit parasite replication and also induce parasite death via the classical pathway of complement.

 Infection with Giardia typically results in a strong antibody response against the parasite.
 While IgG is made in significant amounts, IgA is believed to be more important in parasite control.
-IgA is the most abundant isotype in intestinal secretions, and it is also the dominant isotype in mother's milk.
-Antibodies in mother's milk protect children against giardiasis (passive immunization).
+IgA is the most abundant isotype in intestinal secretions, and it is also the dominant isotype in a mother's milk.
+Antibodies in a mother's milk protect children against giardiasis (passive immunisation).